MaxVWDV/TerraClimate-import-MATLAB/README.md

 # TerraClimate-import-MATLAB
 Short script for downloading time-series, maps and more from TerraClimate (http://www.climatologylab.org/terraclimate.html).
+For example, see the time-averaged precipitation map below.

 ![Precipitation map](ppt_map.png)